-Knobby Russet apples are available in the mid-fall and through late winter.
+Knobby Russet apples are available in the mid-fall and through the late winter months.

 Knobby Russet apples are nutrient rich, and contain both soluble and insoluble fiber, which helps the digestive system work properly and protects against heart disease.
-Apples also contain vitamin C, especially near the skin, as well as small amounts of calcium, phosphorous, potassium, iron, and vitamin A.
+They contain vitamin C, especially near the skin, as well as small amounts of calcium, phosphorous, potassium, iron, and vitamin A.

-Knobby Russets apples are most often used for fresh eating and making cider.
+In England, Knobby Russet apples were traditionally used fresh or pressed to make apple cider.
 The apple's complex flavor pairs well with strong cheeses and herbs like tarragon and rosemary.
 Knobby Russet apples do not brown as quickly as other apple varieties, so are ideal for fresh applications like salads or crudité.
 The heirloom apples offer a complex flavor to any application, whether sweet or savory.
 Knobby Russet apples store well and will keep for several months in the refrigerator or other cool, dry place.

-In the United Kingdom, efforts have been made to resurrect some of the old, heirloom varieties that were grown in Sussex over a century ago and had since almost been forgotten.
-A Knobby Russet tree was planted in Brighton Permaculture Trust's National Collection in 2010, taking its place among some 30 different varieties.
-These trees serve as a ‘living library’ for researchers whose focus is to conserve the genetic resources of both heirloom and rare apple varieties.
+In the United Kingdom, efforts have been made to rediscover and protect some of the heirloom varieties native to Britain.
+Knobby Russet trees were planted as a part of the Brighton Permaculture Trust's National Collection in 2010, taking their place among some 30 different varieties.
+The collection serves as a ‘living library’ for researchers, horticulturalists, and historians, whose focus is to conserve the genetic resources of both heirloom and rare apple varieties.
 The Trust hosts the annual Apple Day Brighton in September.

-The Knobby Russet was first grown in Sussex, England in 1819.
-It was brought to the London Horticultural Society in 1820 by a man named Haslar Capron from the Sussex town of Midhurst in southern Britain.
-The knobbed, russeted apple is not a heavy producer.
-The Knobby Russet apple is grown at Stanmer Park near Brighton in Sussex.
-It is one of the few trees in existence today grows in Stanmer Park as part of the Brighton Permaculture collection.
-A few trees are also reportedly being cultivated in New England in the United States.
+Knobby Russet apples were first discovered in Sussex, England in 1819.
+They were given to the London Horticultural Society in 1820 by a man named of Haslar Capron from Sussex.
+One of the few trees in existence today grows in Stanmer Park as part of the Brighton Permaculture collection.
+A few trees are also reportedly being cultivated in the New England area of the United States.